Eng-Hari/footwear-inventory-pos/README.md

 🥿 Footwear Inventory & POS System

 A full offline inventory and billing system designed specifically for footwear shops.
 Built with React, Tailwind CSS, Node.js, and SQLite, this system handles everything from stock management to billing — offline, plug-and-play, and unbreakable.

 🌟 Features
-Inventory Management
+1️⃣ Inventory Management

-Manage footwear stock with Article Number, Size, Color, and Category.
+Track footwear stock with Article Number, Size, Color, and Category.

 Add, remove, and update stock manually.